Fabbuch/mt-exercise-4/README.md

 ### Testing

 - Run `evaluate_beam.sh` to run beam search experiments for beam sizes 1 2 4 8 10 12 20 30 50 and 100 with the BPE4k model.
 This writes a config for each beam size to the `configs` folder and writes sacrebleu results and compute times to a `translations` subfolder.
+- Run the python script `plot.py` to produce the plots from the beam size experiments.